 Media release from Athletics South Africa

-(1) Postponement of all schools athletics including the ASA National Primary Schools T&F Championships which was scheduled for Pietermaritzburg this week.
+- All schools athletics activities including the ASA National Primary Schools T&F Championships scheduled for Pietermaritzburg.
 The event will remain at the same venue on a new date.

-(2) Postponement of all club and provincial activities, including Fun Runs, Park Runs, Road-Running, Cross Country, Trail Running and Track & Field events.
+- All clubs and provincial activities, including, Fun Runs, Park Runs, Road-Running, Cross Country, Trail Running and Track & Field events.

-(3) Postponement of all ASA championships including the ASA Twizza National U16 – U20 Track and Field Championships; the 2020 ASA Athletics Grand Prix Series; and the 3Sixty Life & Sizwe Medical ASA Senior T&F + Combined Events.
+- All ASA championships including the ASA Twizza National U16 – U20 Track and Field Championships, the 2020 ASA Athletics Grand Prix Series and the 3Sixty Life & Sizwe Medical ASA Senior T&F + Combined Events.